- Explore strategies to increase agility and maintain relevancy despite changes in the global, economic, and business landscape.

 - Discuss emerging technology applications and lessons learned in the private and military sectors.

 Participants typically have 10+ years of professional experience, with a majority of their experience related to logistics, supply chain management, or life cycle functions.
-For specific examples of the types of candidates the admissions committee has accepted into the program, download this blinded participant list.

 - GS 15-13 DoD civilians